-North/East End
+North/East End Planning Policies

 - Six mixed-use activity centers have been designated to serve the North/East End to promote the availability of local services within walking distance of residential neighborhoods.
 (Sections related to State Street include State Street and 30th Street; and State Street and 18th Street.)
 (NE-CCN 2.1) - Encourage a compact, transit-supportive pattern of development and redevelopment, and mix of uses along the State Street Corridor as outlined in the State Street Corridor Transit Oriented Development Policy Guidelines.
-(NE-CCN 2.5) - Require sidewalks to be separated from roadway for the safety and comfort of pedestrians in conformance with the Transportation Land Use Integration Plan and to preserve the historic character of the neighborhoods.
+(NE-CCN 2.5) - Implement the State Street Transit and Traffic Operational Plan (TTOP) to achieve the land use, roadway and transit vision for the State Street Corridor.
+(NE-CCN 2.6) - Require sidewalks to be separated from roadway for the safety and comfort of pedestrians in conformance with the Transportation Land Use Integration Plan and to preserve the historic character of the neighborhoods.
 (NE-C 3.3)